Timed tuplix calculus and the Wesseling and van den Bergh equation: Introduction

 This paper is organized as follows.
 First, we give a brief summary of signed cancellation meadows (Section~\ref{sect-canc-meadows}).
 Next, we review the core of tuplix calculus (Section~\ref{sect-CTC}).
-Then, we extend the core of tuplix calculus to a timed tuplix calculus (Section~\ref{sect-TTC}).
-After that, we formalize the conservation requirement for pure financial products and show how financial behaviours may profit from using pure financial products (Section~\ref{sect-pfp}).
+Then, we extend the core of tuplix calculus to timed tuplix calculus (Section~\ref{sect-TTC}).
+After that, we formalize the conservation requirement for financial products, define a notion of financial product behaviour, and present some properties of financial product behaviours (Section~\ref{sect-fpb}).
 Following this, we construct the standard model of the timed tuplix calculus (Section~\ref{sect-model}).
 Finally, we make some concluding remarks (Section~\ref{sect-conclusions}).